sourcegraph/sourcegraph-public-snapshot/client/cody/walkthroughs/completions.md

     />
 </video>

 Start writing code or write a comment and Cody will suggest the next few lines for you.
-Choose to accept it, or open the command palette and click "Cody: View Suggestions" to see various code snippets Cody suggests using.
+Choose to accept it, or open the command palette and click "Cody: Open Completions Panel" to see various code snippets Cody suggests using.